crosshj/experiments/bartok/.welcome/Readme.md

 Check out the [developer video log at youtube](https://www.youtube.com/playlist?list=PLzxw4c2I_GGe6q7XHWH2lXsc9VBfzsNB_).
 You can use this to keep up with Bartok as it is being improved.

+## primary purposes

+dig in to any file
+	- change on a binary level
+	- crop, resize, copy/paste, label, (+more) images
+	- convert between file formats

+rationalize about complicated connections

+create visually and textually with ease

+share using novel methods
+	- via code and tech
+	- via presentation mediums

+understand and track changes